 Fast shipping speeds are expensive

 While eCommerce giants like Amazon can effortlessly offer 2-day and overnight delivery options, it’s a different story for small and medium-sized brands.
 If your customer base is diverse and located in different regions, offering fast shipping speeds may not be feasible at all.
+However, you can use flexible route planners to ease the process and have better time management and planning.

 Logistics costs aren’t cheap, with last-mile delivery costs hitting new highs and may continue to rise throughout 2022.
 So unless you’re selling big-ticket items or your customers are racking up big carts, offering fast shipping speeds can invite significant losses.